deseven/iCanHazShortcut/README.md

 ## binaries
 Latest binary release can be downloaded [here](https://github.com/deseven/icanhazshortcut/releases).

+## applescript support
+Right now only basic applescript support is available, you can enable or disable shortcuts like that:
+`tell application "iCanHazShortcut" to enable "⌥D"`
+`tell application "iCanHazShortcut" to disable "⌥D"`

 ## compiling from source
 iCHS created in [PB](http://purebasic.com) and depends on [pb-osx-globalhotkeys](https://github.com/deseven/pb-osx-globalhotkeys).
 You also need [node-appdmg](https://github.com/LinusU/node-appdmg) if you want to build dmg.